 One little known fact about Kyoto is that it was one of the original targets of the atomoic bombs during WWII, as it was an important intellectual center in Japan.
 The U.S, Secretary of War ultimately convinced the presendential administration to elect Nagasaki instead.
 Since the city was saved, today it is one of a few Japanese cities that have prewar buildings.
 This make it a great place to visit if you love learning about history, like me.

 Lodging & Logistics

-The closet airport to Kyoto is the Osaka Itami Airport (ITM).
+Air: The closet airport to Kyoto is the Osaka Itami Airport (ITM), also referenced as the Osaka International Airport.
 This is a domestic airport, which many airlines offer free fare to if you fly with them to the Narita airport in Tokyo.
 To get from this aiport to Kyoto, you have a few options:

 - Airport Limosene Bus: This is the easiest way to get to Kyoto, as it provides direct access from the airport to Central Kyoto, for a 55 minute ride.
 The ride is 1310¥ or roughly $12.
 The first departure is at 8:10AM and the last is at 10:05PM.

 - Monorail / Train Option 1: Go to the Itami Airport Monorail Station, then take the monorail to the Minami-Ibaraki station (all-stops service).
 Once at that station, change to the Hankyu local train to Kyoto or Takatsukishi.
 Once at Takatsukishi, change to the train heading to Central Kyoto.
 This ride is about 59 minutes and costs 730¥ or ~ $7.